dekarrin/tunaq/docs/tunascript.md

 Tunascript Expression Language
 ==============================

+UPDATE: there is no untyped; it is always string by default

 The tunascript expression language is the language used to update and read flags during particular points of gameplay to make the game more dynamic.
 It can be used to set whether someone has talked to a person, to record the number of